SSRI Level 1 Funding

 Financial support range: $500 - $5,000

 The SSRI provides financial support to increase the quantity and quality of interdisciplinary research by Penn State faculty.
 Our proposal review process is evaluative (we seek excellent proposals for funding) and developmental (we are invested in supporting faculty members to initiate research programs that can attract external funding).
 Our faculty’s success at winning external funding provides the resource foundation for a sustainable pilot grant program.
-Contact SSRI Interim Associate Director Dr. Danielle Downs.
+Contact SSRI Associate Director Dr. Danielle Downs.

 The Level 1 funding mechanism is primarily designed to assist PSU social science faculty at University Park and the College of Medicine to form interdisciplinary research teams directed at pursuing external funding by supporting meetings to discuss mutual interests, develop research questions, identify leaders, conduct literature reviews, and collect pilot data.
 Although external collaborators may be included, our focus is on developing ongoing PSU teams.
 For this reason team leaders should be tenure track or research faculty with continuing appointments.